JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Why are the other options incorrect?

-– Incorrect because the curly braces `{}` define a function body but do not return a value.
-It should be written as an arrow function without `{}`.let result = points.map((e,n) => {n = e.x + e.y});
+let result = points.map(x + y);– Incorrect becausexandyare not directly accessible, andmap()requires a function.let result = points.map(e => {e.x + e.y});– Incorrect because the curly braces `{}` define a function body but do not return a value.
+It should be written as an arrow function without `{}`.let result = points.map((e,n) => {n = e.x + e.y});– Incorrect because assigning a value tondoes not return it, so the array would be filled with `undefined`.

 Question 24:

-Which line of code achieves the following output: red,green,purple,pink,orange
+Which line of code achieves the following output: red,green,purple,pink,orange?

 let colors = ['red', 'green', 'blue', 'yellow', 'orange'];